hgzimmerman/SWEN344-web-project/documentation/API.md

 When you get the response from the login api endpoint, take the plain string and store it in `localstorage`.
 This allows it to be accessible from a global context within the app, as well as on other tabs in the same web browser.

+### File Serving Details
+To work with a routed SPA client in the browser, when requesting a non-`/api/*` route on the server, the server will return the requested file or the index.html if the file can't be found.
+This intensionally breaks with the expected behavior of returning a `404` response.
+This is done to allow the user to visit the site at an arbitrary path eg `http://my-app.com/login/`, have the server fail to find the file named `login` and instead return the `index.html`
+By returning the `index.html` file, the browser will then request the css and js required to run the app, the router will detect that the url still points to `http://my-app.com/login/` and route to the login page/component.

 ### API

 ###### Note
 The `/:` syntax indicates that the segment in the route is an arbitrary string that can be coerced to that type.

-The Requires Auth column indicates if the request needs the JWT attached to the request.
+The 'Requires Auth' column indicates if the request needs the JWT attached to the request.

 ####Implemented